Barber Institute of Fine Arts: Location and history

 He died three years later.
 Lady Barber decided to make a permanent contribution to the city in his memory.
 On 13 December 1932, the Barber Institute of Fine Arts was founded, and was bequeathed to the university 'for the study and encouragement of art and music'.
 Lady Barber died four months later leaving all of her assets to the trustees of the institute.
 This money was used to acquire works of art for a collection and fund the construction of a new building.
 In order to ensure that only artworks of the highest quality were bought for the Barber Institute, its founding trust deed stipulated that all purchases should be 'of that standard of quality as required by the National Gallery and the Wallace Collection'.

 The founding director (from 1935 to 1952) was Thomas Bodkin, who acquired the nucleus of the collection described by The Observer as "the last great art collection of the twentieth century".
 Bodkin's successor was Professor Ellis Waterhouse who served from 1952 to 1970.
-The current director of the Barber is Nicola Kalinsky, previously deputy director and chief curator of the Scottish National Portrait Gallery.
-She joined the Barber in the midst of its 80th anniversary programme as it planned for a major redevelopment of its building.
+The current director of the Barber is Professor Jennifer Powell who took up the role on 9 January 2023.

 The building was Grade II listed in 1981 and uprated to Grade I by Historic England in September 2020.
 The foyer floor, door surrounds and staircase are of travertine marble.
 The auditorium is panelled in Australian walnut.

 On 2 October 2023, the institute temporarily closed for refurbishment; it reopened on 22 June 2024, before closing again for a second phase of refurbishments from 26 January 2025.
-The building is set to reopen in 2026.
+In 2026, the institute raised 14.3 million pounds for a third phase of refurbishments.